rikedyp/documentation/language-reference-guide/docs/system-functions/vget.md

 `Y` must be a numeric scalar or vector, where each item is a nameclass (see [Name Classification](nc.md)).

 If any of the numbers in `Y` are negative, the result `R` is a vector of name-value pairs, one for each existing name in the source namespace with a nameclass from `Y`.
 Otherwise, `R` is a 2-element nested vector, where the first element is a character matrix of names and the second element is a vector of values.
 In both cases, `R` is suitable as an argument for [`⎕VGET`](vget.md) and [`⎕VSET`](vset.md).

+In some cases, such as fields and variables with triggers attached, the nameclass of the symbol does not match the nameclass of the value.
+Therefore, [`⎕VGET`](vget.md) with a numeric right argument works on the nameclass of the values and not the names, except when the user explicitly requests nameclasses 2.1 or 2.2.

 <h3 class="example">Examples</h3>
 Name value pairs: